 Microsoft and Apple provide free security updates for their software products.

-Apple OS X: Updates are issued frequently, and their contents may differ depending on which processor is in your Mac (PPC or Intel).
-Check for Apple OS X updates here .
+- Apple OS X: Updates are issued frequently, and their contents may differ depending on which processor is in your Mac (PowerPC or Intel).
+Check for Apple OS X updates here.

-Step 3 – Follow the recommendations provided by the ‘Adobe Updater Utility’.
+- Follow the recommendations provided by the ‘Adobe Updater Utility.’

 Visit this link to check your Java version: http://java.com/en/download/help/testvm.xml

-Older, outdated and unpatched versions of internet browsers contain multiple vulnerabilities that can lead to memory corruption, spoofing and execution of malicious scripts or code.
-It is absolutely critical to update your internet browser.
-Get latest versions of following web browser software:
+Older, outdated and non-patched versions of internet browsers contain multiple vulnerabilities that can lead to memory corruption, spoofing and execution of malicious scripts or code.
+It is absolutely critical to update your internet browsers.
+Get the latest versions of the most popular web browsers below: